Tapping the Hidden Job Market (MAINTAIN)

 3.)
 MAINTAIN - Keep your network alive (this post) so that you have a great foundation for that next job search.

 Maintain that network you have built!
-Don't let it die just because you have a job, and don't think that you need it any more.
-You need it, forever!
+Do not let your network die just because you have landed a new job.
+They don't last forever.
+You need your network, forever!

 Your network is your doorway to the Hidden Job Market.
-Your network is also key to career success when you are employed.
+Your network may also be the key to career success when you are employed.

-The beauty of the network that you've now established is that, as you advance in your career, so will many of the other members of your network.
+The beauty of the network that you have now established is that, as you advance in your career, so will many of the other members of your network.
 So, you will move up the career ladder together, helping each other along.

 - Focus on

-making your network continue to grow - consciously try to meet new people, outside of
+continuing grow your network continue -- consciously try to meet new people, outside of

 your new employer's organization.

-12 months, be reasonably agressive (if you met 50 people, adding 5 people is only 10% growth, less than 1 new person every 2 months, which should be easily achievable).
-Don't
+12 months, be reasonably aggressive (if you met 50 people, adding 5 people is only 10% growth, less than 1 new person every 2 months, which should be easily achievable).

 make yourself crazy, but don't make it so easy that it doesn't get done.